ISONIC0788/ISONIC0788/README.md

 📍 Based in Rwanda | Open to collaborations and exciting projects.

 ## 🚀 About Me
-- 🖥️ Skilled in **Java, c ,JavaScript ,PHP Python, C++, and relation Database Management**
+- 🖥️ Skilled in **Java, C, JavaScript, PHP, Python, C++, and Relational Database Management**
 - 🔧 Working on a **Driver Trip Log System** for Rwanda Polytechnic Karongi College
-- 📚 **Currently Learning:** Java Servlet, Spring Boot, JavaScript , frameworks, and JDBC
+- 📚 **Currently Learning:** Java Servlet, Spring Boot, JavaScript frameworks, and JDBC

 ## ⚙️ Tech Stack